 To ensure that you do not fall foul of the law, even when your proposals do not require planning permission, we recommend that you obtain a Certificate of Lawful Development.
 Permitted development rights are a regularly misunderstood area, even by professionals and Councils: the GPDO of 18 March 2015 triggered further controversy.
 Our specialist planning law advice can save you unnecessary stress, cost and inconvenience.

 If you wish to carry out a development and have looked at the General Permitted Development Rights, you might find it difficult to follow without prior planning knowledge or understanding of the intricacies of how the general permitted development order works.
 Kingsley Smith Solicitors have a good knowledge of permitted development rights, and can review the General Permitted Development Order to advise you of your rights and how you can comply.
+Find out more about permitted development rights for specific types of developments.

 Planning Regulations And Restrictions